 Kids have so much fun trail riding because they go on an adventure through varied paths in nature!
 Depending on the camp, kids could be riding along a river and through beautiful forests with a group in a safe and supervised environment.
 Pedalheads Trail is available in British Columbia, Alberta, Ontario, and Colorado.

 Pedalheads Trail is carving out paths in new cities every year.
 Sign up to stay updated so you can secure your child's spot as soon as registration opens!

-Riders will explore nearby bike trails and paths.
+Riders will explore local areas by riding on fun and varied bike trails and paths.

-Riders practice skills to help them prepare for intermediate and advanced trail rides.
+Riders practice skills to help them prepare for advanced trail rides.